Excel Physical Therapy in Fort Lee, NJ

 Fort Lee Physical Therapy Clinic

 If you’re looking for a physical therapist in the Fort Lee, NJ area, you’ve come to the right place.
 At our Fort Lee clinic, we go above and beyond to help you achieve your rehabilitative goals and make your experience a positive one.
 Whether you’re sick of the everyday aches and pains, have suffered an injury, or are facing a surgical recovery, Excel Physical Therapy’s team of experienced physical therapists will keep you moving forward.
-Our Fort Lee office is a proud member of the HSS Rehabilitation Network.
+Our Fort Lee office is a proud member of the HSS Rehabilitation Network and was recognized as the 2020 Best Fort Lee Physical Therapy Award recipient.

 Located on the eastern border of Bergen County, our Fort Lee physical therapy clinic has the distinction of being EXCEL’s original location.
 At 4,700-square feet, it is conveniently located near all major highways and close to the George Washington Bridge.
 It serves as an easy location for patients living in the nearby areas, as well as for patients traveling into and out of New York City.